wlinds/ez_cards/README.md

 # ez_cards

-Create a neat and simple portfolio with this simple python script and host it on Github for free! <a href="https://wlinds.github.io">Demo here!</a>
+Create a neat and responsive portfolio with this simple python script and host it on Github for free! <a href="https://wlinds.github.io">Demo here!</a>

 ## How to use: